 These are the kinds of questions which the ‘Electrifying the country house’ project has helped country house museums to address.
 By answering them through developing bespoke events and resources, we have helped visitors to engage with the history and aesthetics of electrical technologies and the interesting, innovative ways in which electricity first entered the home.

 This project was run by researchers at the University of Leeds, in partnership with houses run by the National Trust (Cragside and Standen) and Leeds Museums and Galleries (Lotherton Hall), between May 2015 and July 2016.
 It was funded by the Arts and Humanities Research Council, with extra funding provided by the University of Leeds.
 Although the main project has now finished, we have new guest blog posts coming up, as well as plans for follow-on projects, so check back occasionally to see what’s new.

-You can read our blog, learn about our partner houses, see what events we have run, and download some of the resources we have produced!
+Here you can read our blog, see what events we have run, and download some of the resources we have produced.
 Please also visit our YouTube channel to see our video content, including animations, a short film, and a musical.